 Rustic Cousino's offers romantic sharable starters such as baked brie topped with candied almonds and served with toast points, sliced apples, and four-berry melba sauce.
 Jumbo shrimp cocktails are also on their shareable menu.
 Follow that with one of their aged steaks for a memorable evening.

 The Toledo Botanical Garden is a huge botanical garden with acres of fragrant meadows and wildflower, rose, and herb gardens to stroll through.
 You can see a recreated pioneer garden as well as natural gardens.

 Art lovers will enjoy the Artisan Village, original sculptures located throughout the Garden and the annual Crosby Festival of the Arts.
-Those who love music will want to go to the summer concert series where local jazz musicians perform.
+If you love music, go to the summer concert series where local jazz musicians perform.